fac-members/fac-slides/src/slides/term-1/application-ws-6/index.md

 ---

-We are updating our application process this time around
+We are updating our application process